Penguin (film): Plot

 One day at the same spot near the lake, Rhythm was waiting to pick Ajay up from school.
-Ajay's friend Pavi, goes to Rhythm upset that Ajay won't play with her.
-When Rhythm promises that she will tell Ajay to play with Pavi two more hours the next day, Pavi says no. When Rhythm asks her why, Pavi says that all the kids heard a whistling sound from the forest and Ajay went into the forest following it.
-Pavi says that there was a man in a Charlie Chaplin mask in the forest.
-And after that, Pavi says that she never saw Ajay again.
+Ajay's friend Pavi tells Rhythm that all the kids heard a whistling sound from the forest and Ajay went into the forest following it.
+Pavi also mentions a man in a Charlie Chaplin mask in the forest.
 Rhythm is immediately worried.
 She calls the police and the police all go to look in the lake.
 Rhythm, in her grief, falls into a dazed state.
-Raghu, Abi, Kathir, and Bhavana all try to console her and the police look in the lake and the forest but Ajay isn't there.
-The police find a bouquet with human intestines that come with a card that says 'Rest in Peace'.
+Raghu, Abi, Kathir, and Bhavana all try to console her and the police continue their search but Ajay cannot be found.
+The police find a bouquet of human intestines with a 'Rest in Peace' card.
 Upon seeing the bouquet, Rhythm passes out.
 There were bugs swarming the bouquet and it is revealed that this is the cause of Rhythm's fear of insects.
-The doctor explains to Raghu that Rhythm has started to associate bugs with death and says that if she doesn't think about what happened she will be fine and can go outside.
-Days pass, then weeks, then a year has passed.
-Rhythm starts to pass out flyers to everyone.
-Then, an important lead is found and Rhythm and Raghu go to the forest.
-They find Ajay's bloodstained clothes and the police say that it is very likely that Ajay is dead.
-But Rhythm refuses to believe it and says that he is fine.
-Later, Abi tells Rhythm that if she can pass this phase then a lot of surprises will come in life and that she should start moving on.
-Abi talks about how Bhavana moved on after a guy she loved in college dumped her, and how she and Kathir have no children even after seven years of marriage and still continue living.
-Bhavana says that this isn't the end and that this is when Rhythm's life will start.
-The three friends then embrace.
+As time passes, Ajay's bloodstained clothes are found in the forest and the police determine that it is very likely that Ajay is dead.